tipi di tessuto

 • Predictable reaction to physical and chemical agents

-• Low breathability, compensated by technical treatments (e.g. micro-perforations)
+• Low breathability, compensated by technical treatments (e.g., micro-perforations)

 • Excellent workability on industrial plants

-Property Average value
+Properties Average value

 Stretching High (20-40%)